Esgr0bar/PE_Injector/README.md

         [Read the Blog](https://whereisr0da.github.io/blog/posts/2020-10-21-inject-code/)

   Writing a File Infector/Encrypter: PE File Modification/Section ... | CodeReversing
         Explains how to write content into a PE file and add new sections.
-The post is accompanied by source code and explanations for building a file infector, which is directly relevant to your project.
+The post is accompanied by source code and explanations for building a file infector.
         [Read the Article](https://www.codereversing.com/archives/92)

   GitHub - secrary/InfectPE